playfulprogramming/playfulprogramming/content/blog/setup-standard-version/index.md

 Writing changelogs for a project can be tedious.
 Usually, this lengthy process would start with your project manager, organizing your tickets in the sprint (depending on how your project is organized), and taking time out of the day to write the changelog itself.
 This process becomes even more complex when working on developer-centric projects.
 Remembering what is and isn't a breaking change (to keep a sensible [SEMVER](https://www.geeksforgeeks.org/introduction-semantic-versioning/)), what technical changes were made, and what you should do to migrate to newer versions might be a challenge in itself, on top of the typical release patterns.

-This versioning complexity birthed a set of tools that allows you to automatically generate changelogs.
+This versioning complexity birthed _a set of tools that allows you to automatically generate changelogs_.
 Now, this may sound too good to be true: "How can it generate something without any metadata?"
 Well, dear reader, that's the trick of it: You **do** provide the metadata in the form of commit messages.

-If you enforce a standardized set of commit messages (both header and body), then a tool can automatically run through each commit since your last release and generate the changelog from there.
-Furthermore, because the commit message standards you'll follow explain when a new feature, bug fix, or breaking change is introduced, this tooling is able to assume what portion of SEMVER (major, minor, or patch) to bump, and can change the version numbers in your files as well!
+If you _enforce a standardized set of commit messages_ (both header and body), then _a tool can automatically run through each commit_ since your last release _and generate the changelog_ from there.
+Furthermore, because the commit message standards you'll follow explain when a new feature, bug fix, or breaking change is introduced, _this tooling is able to assume what portion of SEMVER (major, minor, or patch) to bump_, and can change the version numbers in your files as well!

 # Step 0: Commit Rules {#conventional-commit}